Tuning Terahertz Optomechanics of MoS2 Bilayers with Homogeneous In-plane Strain: Abstract

 \section{Abstract}

-{}Homogeneous in-plane biaxial tensile strain strengthens the out-of-plane van der Waals interaction in \MoS\ bilayers (BLs) and can be used to fine-tune their terahertz (THz) oscillations.
-Using ultralow-frequency Raman spectroscopy on hexagonal (2H) and rhombohedral (2R) stacked BLs, we observe a hardening of the interlayer breathing modes originating from a strain-induced Poisson contraction of the vdW separation between the layers, and characterized by an effective out-of-plane Poisson's ratio of $\nu_\mathrm{eff} \approx 0.19\text{--}0.24$.
-Strikingly, this geometric contraction drives the system into a highly repulsive regime of the intermolecular potential, corresponding to a Gr\"uneisen parameter of $\gamma \approx 10\text{--}14$.
-This value surpasses even the `giant' one reported for phosphorene, establishing these van der Waals BLs as highly tunable nonlinear mechanical platforms that can be addressed at the THz regime, couple strongly with light, and do not need external pressure knobs.
+{}Homogeneous in-plane biaxial tensile strain strengthens the out-of-plane van der Waals (vdW) interaction in \MoS\ bilayers (BLs) and can be used to fine-tune their terahertz (THz) oscillations.
+Using ultralow-frequency Raman spectroscopy on hexagonal (2H) and rhombohedral (2R) stacked BLs, we observe a hardening of the interlayer breathing modes originating from a strain-induced Poisson contraction of the vdW separation between the layers characterized by an effective out-of-plane Poisson's ratio of $\nu_\mathrm{eff} \approx 0.19\text{--}0.24$.
+Strikingly, this geometric contraction drives the system into a highly repulsive regime of the intermolecular potential, corresponding to a Gr\"uneisen parameter of $\gamma \approx 14\text{--}20$.
+This value surpasses even the `giant' one reported for phosphorene, establishing these van der Waals BLs as highly tunable nonlinear mechanical platforms that can be addressed at the THz regime without external pressure knobs.

 Weather monitoring, airport security, and high-bandwidth (6G) communications can all benefit from electromagnetic oscillators at the THz range \cite{thz_roadmap,book}.
-Antiferromagnets \cite{lund2023voltage} and two-dimensional van der Waals materials \cite{sharma2025probing,bhuyan2026enhanced} are starting to be used to create and/or detect THz radiation.
-In turn, THz phonon vibrations could be useful for microwave acoustic filters, acousto-optic modulators, and quantum transducers \cite{yoon_terahertz_2024}.
+While van der Waals (vdW) materials are actively explored to directly create or detect THz radiation \cite{sharma2025probing,bhuyan2026enhanced}, their Raman-active THz phonon vibrations provide a powerful parallel platform for optomechanical control, with potential applications ranging from microwave acoustic filters to acousto-optic modulators \cite{yoon_terahertz_2024}.
+Through coherent excitation via stimulated Raman effects, these THz lattice vibrations can dynamically modulate macroscopic optical properties, including transmission \cite{jeong2016coherent}, reflection \cite{kim2024ultrafast}, and nonlinear frequency conversion \cite{maehrlein2017terahertz}.
+Furthermore, at the quantum limit, these localized vibrations hold promise for single-phonon manipulation, as demonstrated using THz phonons in diamond \cite{lee2011entangling}.